 The next year, I got the call to make another extended trip — this time to the Women’s World Cup in Germany, which I covered for espnW and ESPN.
 I kept up steady freelance work with ESPN through early 2012, covering the demise of Women’s Professional Soccer.

-Since then, I’ve finished but not sold a book on MMA, written and self-published Enduring Spirit: Restoring Professional Women’s Soccer to Washington, written Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, and written for outlets such as Fox Soccer, OZY, Popdose and The Huffington Post.
+Since then, I’ve finished but not sold a book on MMA, written and self-published Enduring Spirit: Restoring Professional Women’s Soccer to Washington, written Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, and written for outlets such as The Guardian, Four Four Two, Fox Soccer, OZY, Popdose and The Huffington Post.